efekrbas/guns.lol-username-checker/README.md

 # Read
-- You cannot retrieve usernames that start or end with “-” or “.” from the username field.
+- You cannot use usernames that start or end with “-” or “.” in the username field.
+You can only use them in the alias section (you need to purchase premium for the alias).
-- You didn't read the item I wrote above, and when you tried to get a username, you got the error “Only letters, numbers, and ._ are accepted.”
-In that case, try getting one from the nickname section.
-(You need to purchase premium for a nickname.)

 # How to use
 - Have <a href="https://www.python.org/">Python</a> installed.
 - First clone the repository or <a href="https://github.com/2xrd/guns.lol-username-checker/archive/refs/heads/main.zip">download it as .zip</a>